Cheesy Spiralized Potato Casserole

 • 2 cup cheddar cheese - grated

-• 2 tbsp butter - melted
+• 2 tablespoons of butter - melted

 • 1 3/4 cup cornflake cereal